-Bring your health insurance card, your birth plan, any pre-registration forms you have received from the hospital and a valid form of identification.
+Bring your health insurance card, birth plan, any pre-registration forms you have received from the hospital and a valid form of identification.
 Keep these important papers well-organized in a large envelope or file folder that will make it easier for your partner to find whatever may be needed.
 You may also want to include a list of names and contact numbers of people you’d like to be notified after delivery immediately.

-Some hospitals will provide this for you, but if you’re particular about the kind of socks you like to wear, bring two to three pairs of comfortable, non-skid, and easy to wash socks with you.
+Some hospitals will provide this for you, but if you’re particular about the socks you like to wear, bring two to three pairs of comfortable, non-skid, and easy to wash socks with you.
 You’ll be thankful when you take your walks around the hospital corridors.

 Wrap yourself with an extra layer of clothing to make you feel warm and comfortable as you walk around the hospital, especially after delivery.

-You may want to bring several pairs of your panties.
+Bring several pairs of your panties.
 Don’t fool yourself.
 Delivering a baby can be very messy, both before and afterward.
 If you don’t want to wear disposable hospital undies, packing several pairs of your own can be an excellent idea.